 We’ve been talking a lot about cabinets and doors, and now it’s time to give drawers some love.

-When designing a new kitchen or remodeling an existing one, it’s important to think about functionality.
+It’s important to think about functionality when designing a new kitchen or remodeling an existing one.
 This comes down to drawer details, specifically deciding on how far you want the drawers to extend out.

-With a full drawer extension, you’ll be able to open drawers the full length of the slide.
+You’ll be able to open drawers the full length of the slide with a full drawer extension.
 This allows for greater access, especially if you’re using this drawer to hold smaller items.

 ¾-drawer extension means the drawer slide will only come out three-quarters of the entire length, leaving part of the drawer in the cabinet.
 While it doesn’t provide as much access, it is a good economical option.

-To ensure that cabinets are properly installed, strong, durable, and will last for years, buying fully assembled cabinets that are assembled at the factory is the best route to go.
-In doing so, these cabinets will be built with industrial techniques that increases the strength of them.
-When shipped from the factory, the cabinet is a full unit with doors and drawers intact, and will be ready to install as soon as it arrives.
+Buying fully assembled cabinets that are assembled at the factory is the best way to ensure that cabinets are properly installed, durable, and will last for years.
+These cabinets will be built with industrial techniques that increases the strength of them.
+The cabinet is a full unit with doors and drawers intact when shipped from the factory, and will be ready to install as soon as it arrives.